lucasmllr/classify_language/README.md

 Despite its simplicity the naive approach is the best performing followed by the bag-of-words model.
 Among the character based models the LSTM performs best.
 Full confusion matrices are included in `results/`.
 It also includes failure cases for all models.

+For the deep learning based approaches `results/` includes plots of accuracy vs. epoch for both training and validation data.
+It reveils that the BOW-model is the slowest to learn in the beginning but ultimately exceeds the character based sequential models.
+The Attention based model strongly overfits the training data, quickly reaching a training accuracy of 100% but never exceeding 80% on the validation data.
+The LSTM learns faster and overfits less than the CNN.

 ## Discussion

 All character level approaches are intrinsically robust against words not included in the training data.
 So is the naive approach because it simply skips unknown words.
 However, it runs into trouble if no word in a given text is know.
 The bag-of words model is not robust against out-of-vocabulary issues.
 But a simple pre-processing step could bypass this.